System Testing for Chiller Compressors

 0161 370 7193

 The various compressor components are sealed together using ‘o’ rings or paper gaskets.
-‘O’ rings are especially prone to leaks due to work hardening and flattening of the sealing face of the ‘o’ ring.
+‘O’ rings are especially prone to leaks due to work hardening and flattening of the sealing face.
 The system can be pumped down and the compressor valved off.
 Then, our lift and shift team can remove the compressor to our remanufacturing facility for strip down.

 Leaking Shaft Seal